abeeryehia/cryptocurrencies-and-wikipedia/README.md

 	- net_res.csv: all results from the network analysis.
 	- centrality.csv: centrality measure for the network.

-## Scripts (coming soon)
+## Notebooks
+	- Paper: replication code for the figures and values in text.
-	- Strategy implementation.
+	- Strategy implementation: price, wikipedia views and random strategy implementation.
-	- Finding reverts and vandalism through comments.
-	- Collecting the raw data.